Enter the name, address, and telephone number of the plan sponsor/employer.

 Retirees and other former employees who have a nonforfeitable right to benefits under the plan, and

-The beneficiary of a deceased employee who is receiving or will in the future receive benefits under the plan.
+The beneficiaries of a deceased employee who is receiving or will in the future receive benefits under the plan.
 Include one

 beneficiary for each deceased employee regardless of the number of individuals receiving benefits.

-Attach copies of records of all actions taken to terminate the plan, such as board of directors’ resolutions.
+Attach copies of records of all actions taken to terminate the plan, such as board of directors’ resolutions, etc.

 Assets must be distributed as soon as administratively feasible after the date of termination.
 See Rev. Rul.
 89-87,

 Rev. Proc.
 2013-6 contains the guidance under which the DL program is administered, and is updated annually.
 The application